 PREPPING FOR PETS:

-This guide covers everything you need to know about preparing your pet for emergencies, including practical steps, common mistakes to avoid, and product recommendations to simplify the process.
+This guide covers everything you need to know about preparing your pet for emergencies, including practical steps and product recommendations to simplify the process.

 1. Assemble a Pet Emergency Kit

-Water: 1 gallon per pet for at least 3 days.
+Water: Bring at least 1 gallon of water per pet for 3 days.

-First Aid Kit for Pets: Bandages, antiseptic wipes, tweezers, and pet-safe ointment.
+Pet First Aid Kit: Include bandages, antiseptic wipes, tweezers, gloves, and pet-safe ointment.

 EVERLIT Pet Medic First Aid Kit – Includes a first aid kit and leash.
 Perfect for quick grab-and-go